kalfiq/git_training/README.md

 # git_training
-This repo is used to train my personal competency with git practices
+This repo is used to train my personal competency with git practices.